Graduate Course Catalogue

 CIV1398H

-New Topics In Civil and Mineral Engineering: Changing Human Habits with sensors and Design
+New Topics In Civil and Mineral Engineering: Designing and Sensing Behaviour Change for Global Good

 Global engineering projects often fail because they do not account for how and why people change their behaviours and habits.
 Understanding and changing habits can improve health and wellbeing globally and locally (e.g., preventing bullying, increasing handwashing, ending open defecation).
 Similarly, creating habits can cause technologies to scale rapidly and profitably (e.g. smart phones, fidget spinners).